 All communication data can be logged using two different file formats: use plain text format for fast logging and storing huge amounts of data.
 Or create a HTML file with styled text that lets you easily distinguish between incoming and outgoing data or additional information.

 The screenshot on the left shows a MODBUS TCP session between Docklight and a Barionet network automation controller.

 Detecting specific data sequences In many test cases you will need to check for a specific sequence within the logged data that indicates a certain condition.
 With Docklight Scripting as your IoT terminal you can manage a list of such data sequences and Docklight is able to perform user-defined actions after detecting a sequence, e.g. inserting additional command descriptions as shown in the UDP communication example on the right.

 Monitoring TCP connections

-Docklight Scripting allows you to monitor and debug a TCP-based application with the same ease as when using RS232 ports and cables.
+With Docklight Scripting as your IoT terminal you can monitor and debug a TCP-based application with the same ease as when using RS232 ports and cables.

-Instead of using a Docklight Monitoring Cable between the two devices being tested, you can run Docklight Scripting within the network and simply have the client connect to Docklight Scripting instead of the network-enabled product.
+Similar to using a Docklight Tap between two serial devices, you can run Docklight Scripting within your network and simply have the client connect to Docklight Scripting instead of the original server device.
+E.g.:

 Docklight Scripting – What it is not